WorksOnArm/OpenStackWorksOnArm/README.md

 # OpenStack Works on ARM Installation Guide

+## We've Moved

+This repo has been moved to https://github.com/packet-labs/OpenStackOnPacket.
+Please visit us there!

 ## Overview

 Use Terraform to quickly and easily create an OpenStack cloud powered by Armv8 and/or x86 bare metal servers at Packet.
 Specifically, this deployment showcases how a multi-node cloud can be deployed on Armv8 bare metal.